crispinprojects/talkcalendar/README.md

 ## Compile Notes

-The latest version of Talk Calendar (0.4 series) has been developed using Ubuntu 24.04 which uses GTK 4.14.
-This is a much newer version of the GTK toolkit compared to that used with Debian 12 which is version GTK 4.8 and used when developing the 0.3 series of Talk Calendar.
+The Talk Calendar 0.4 series is being developed using both Ubuntu 24.04 which uses GTK 4.14 and Debian 13 (testing) which uses GTK 4.18.
+The Talk Calendar 0.3 series was developed using Debian 12 which uses GTK 4.8.

-A model view design has been used based around a CalendarEvent type which is subclass of GObject.
+A model view design is used based around a CalendarEvent type which is subclass of GObject.
 This allows the use of GListStore which is an array-like list implementation.
 A GListStore is a concrete implementation of the GListModel interface.
 GListView is used to display data from the model.

-With GTK 4.14 the GtkFileDialog API is no longer signal based but callback based using an async/await pattern.
-This is a syntactic feature that allows an asynchronous, non-blocking function to be structured in a way similar to an ordinary synchronous function.
-File dialogs to export and import ical files (for backup purposes) has been implemented using this approach and this code is not compatible with GTK 4.8 (Debian 12).
+With GTK 4.12 onwards the GtkFileDialog API is no longer signal based but callback based using an asynchronous pattern.
+This allows an asynchronous, non-blocking function to be structured in a way similar to an ordinary synchronous function.
+File dialogs to export and import ical files (for backup purposes) have been implemented using this approach and this code is not compatible with GTK 4.8 (Debian 12).

 GTask allows a task to be called inside a thread and is now used to play audio rather than using GThread and GMutex.
 With GTK4 it appears that the preferred way to perform work in a thread is to use GTask.
-The code now uses [g_task_run_in_thread()](https://docs.gtk.org/gio/method.Task.run_in_thread.html) so that a play audio blocking operation is executed in a separate background thread.
+The code now uses [g_task_run_in_thread()](https://docs.gtk.org/gio/method.Task.run_in_thread.html) so that audio is played in a separate background thread.
 The function g_task_run_in_thread() turns a synchronous operation into an asynchronous one, by running it in a thread.
 Apparently, GTask maintains a thread pool that is based on the number of CPUs available (i.e. supports multiple CPU-cores).

 The GTK4.14 [GTKCalendar](https://docs.gtk.org/gtk4/class.Calendar.html) has a function  called [gtk_calendar_mark_day](https://docs.gtk.org/gtk4/method.Calendar.mark_day.html) which places a visual marker on a particular day of the current calendar month.
 This did not work with GTK 4.8 (Debian 12) and the reason I developed a custom calendar to allow visual markers to be used.
-GtkCalendar is now used in place of my previous custom calendar implementation.
+GtkCalendar is now used in place of my previous custom calendar implementation although with GTK4.18  I have found an issue with system wide accent colours

 The latest version  of Talk Calendar (0.4 series) can be used with Ubuntu 24.04, Debian 13 (but not Debian 12 for the reasons discussed above) and Fedora 41 and above.